Aiven-Open/klaw-docs/docs/docs/HowTo/topics/index.md

 read.
 Using Kafka, this is done in an incredibly fast, secure, and durable way.
-Due to the nature of Kafka, it also means that if a producer or consumer cannot operate for a period of time (maintenance, faults or other unexpected reasons), it is decoupled from the wider environment and does not impact the entire system.
+Due to the nature of Kafka, it also means that if a producer or consumer cannot operate for a period of time (maintenance, faults, or other unexpected reasons), it is decoupled from the wider environment and does not impact the entire system.
 A consumer can still read messages even if there is a backlog of events waiting to be processed, and a producer can still generate events even if the consumer